 - PFOA is a PFAS. - Extinguishers containing PFOA foams will need to be removed from circulation before the end of 2022.
 There will be no legal use for them after then.
 Nevertheless, a decreasing number will still need to be disposed of after that deadline.
-Especially with the discharge and refill routine carried out by service providers since the restriction was announced in 2010, the number of extinguishers containing PFOA is expected to be minimal.
-Nevertheless, rechargers may be presented with a small number which will need to be disposed of. - PFOA is listed as POP so must be sent to high temperature incineration. - Manufacturers/Rechargers are likely to be committing an offence by discharging PFOA to sewer.
+Especially with the discharge and refill routine carried out by service providers since the restriction was announced in 2010, the number of extinguishers containing PFOA is expected to be minimal. - PFOA is listed as POP so must be sent to high temperature incineration. - Disposers are likely to be committing an offence by discharging PFOA to sewer.

 5.4.
-PFHxA (Perfluorohexanoic acid C6)
+PFHxA (Perfluorohexanoic acid - C6)